The Weekly News

 Prayer Requests: Email your prayer requests to Mike Parnell by Friday evening and a list will be compiled for Sabbath morning's prayer time.

-Lopez Bible Study will meet this Wednesday at 7:00 PM at the LAF building.
-There will be a planning meeting afterwards.
+Lopez Bible Study will meet each Wednesday at 7:00 PM at the LAF building.
+The Fowler's will be our hosts in April.

 Orcas Women's Bible Study each Wednesday at 4:00-5:30 PM in the OCS Cafe.